NUS student admits to insulting the modesty of 2 women on campus

-SINGAPORE - A National University of Singapore (NUS) student who filmed a woman in a shower on campus deleted the videos when he was nearly caught but returned four hours later to film another woman.
+A National University of Singapore (NUS) student who filmed a woman in a shower on campus deleted the videos when he was nearly caught, but returned four hours later to film another woman.

-Jonathan Angga Dharmawan Jie was eventually caught by a campus security officer who found an incriminating video on his mobile phone.
+Jonathan Angga Dharmawan Jie was later caught by a campus security officer who found an incriminating video on his mobile phone.

-The 24-year-old, who was a third-year student majoring in engineering science, pleaded guilty in a district court on Friday (June 18) to two counts of insulting a woman's modesty.
+The 24-year-old, who was a third-year student majoring in engineering science, pleaded guilty in a district court yesterday to two counts of insulting a woman's modesty.

-The Singaporean has since been suspended by NUS, which in an earlier statement said the university decided to "impose a set of sanctions that will serve as a strong deterrent and reflect the severity of the offences".
+The Singaporean has since been suspended by NUS, which in an earlier statement said it would "impose a set of sanctions that will serve as a strong deterrent and reflect the severity of the offences".

 "These sanctions include suspension of his candidature from Oct 30, 2019 until...
 May 7, 2022, a notation of the period of suspension in his academic transcript, mandatory counselling, supervised community service, as well as rehabilitation and reconciliation sessions with a facilitator."

-The first incident happened at a residential facility on campus, at around 12.30am on Aug 28, 2019.
+The first incident happened at a residential facility on campus, around 12.30am on Aug 28, 2019.

 Jie had noticed a 25-year-old woman taking a shower and decided to film her.
 He placed his mobile phone through the louvres at the bottom of a door and recorded two videos, said Deputy Public Prosecutor Daniel Ling.